rygo6/GTThreading/README.md

 - Functionality to call code from a Threaded method on MainThread.
 - Make low level Posix Thread C function work for Android.

-License under the MIT License
+Licensed under the MIT License